Police search for motive after apparent ‘random’ shooting at Michigan recreation center wounds at least 9 | KRDO

 “It looked chaotic.
 You could see people kind of just enjoying the day and then it was a scramble,” Bouchard said, referencing video of the shooting.
 “People were falling, getting hit, trying to run.”

-Detectives uncovered 28 shell casings at the scene, according to a press release from the sheriff’s office.
+Detectives recovered 28 shell casings at the scene, according to a news release from the sheriff’s office.

-“He started firing once he was out of his car from the base of the steps, climbing the steps, reloading and then was firing from the top of the steps in the splash pad area before he left and appeared to leave in no rush, just calmly walked back to his car,” Bouchard said, citing evidence from the scene.
+“He started firing once he was out of his car from the base of the steps, climbing the steps, reloading and then was firing from the top of the steps in the splash pad area before he left and appeared to leave in no rush, just calmly walked back to his car,” Bouchard said.

 The first 911 call alerting police to the incident was made around 5:11 p.m.
 Bouchard said a Rochester Hills sergeant responded to the scene within two minutes – before the call was dispatched.
 By that point, the suspect had already fled the scene, according to Bouchard.

-Authorities located a 9-millimeter Glock semiautomatic handgun and three empty magazines at the scene, the sheriff said at a press conference Saturday.
+Authorities located the handgun and three empty magazines at the scene, the sheriff said.

+Delcotto, who was visiting a home near the splash pad when the shooting began, described seeing blood-covered victims and people rendering aid.

+“I see people laying on the ground, I seen a guy who was shot in the stomach who was sitting on a chair, an older man,” she said.
+Then she saw a man whose “son was coming out on a stretcher – with blood all over his face, and it was scary.”

 Suspect found dead after police breached his home